 Songfacts: All right.
 And did you ever have to perform as Betty and Veronica again?

-Toni: Oh, no, no, no. It was a secret who we were.
-In fact, the New Year's Eve countdown of trivia -- for years one of the questions would be "What group never appeared together, never went on the road together, never interviewed together, and had a #1 song?"
+Wine: Oh, no, no, no. It was a secret who we were.
+In fact, the New Year's Eve countdown of trivia - for years one of the questions would be "What group never appeared together, never went on the road together, never interviewed together, and had a #1 song?"
 People wouldn't get it.
 It was hilarious.

 But Ronnie and I, in the last few years we've actually done three performances as The Archies.
 We didn't do it for 30-some-odd years, but in the last three years we did for the MDA Jerry Lewis Telethon, which of course Tony Orlando hosts out of New York, and has been hosting since day one.
 It was very, very cool.
 And we also did it when I did a one-woman show at Genghis Cohen in West Hollywood.
 And then about a month ago we did a special part for David Gest.
 And we did it there.
 It was a hoot.